petewasher/node-plantuml/README.md

 This module also provides an easy to use and flexible command line interface for doing the same kind of operations as enabled by the API.

+> This is a FORK from the original node-plantuml.
+You should almost certainly use the original rather than this project.

 Install [Graphviz](http://www.graphviz.org/) to be able to generate all diagram types.

 # Install